feideconnect/core-apis/docs/clientadm.md

 Input is the new list of scopes available to the client and authorized for the realm.
 The same list is returned.
-It does not matter if there already was a list, but note that the old list is overwritten
+It does not matter if there already was a list, but note that the old list is overwritten.

 Feide realms are given as follows: `feide|realm|<realm>`, e.g. `feide|realm|uninett.no`.